p/vcproj2cmake/README.txt

-These are meant to provide interception points ("hooks") to enhance online-converted CMakeLists.txt with specific static content (e.g. to call required CMake Find scripts via "find_package(Foobar REQUIRED)", or to override some undesireable .vcproj choices, to provide some user-facing CMake setup cache variables, etc.).
+These are meant to provide interception points ("hooks") to enhance online-converted CMakeLists.txt with specific static content (e.g. to call required CMake Find scripts via "find_package(Foobar REQUIRED)", or to override some undesireable .vc[x]proj choices, to provide some user-facing CMake setup cache variables, etc.).
 One could just as easily have written this line like include(cmake/vcproj2cmake/hook_project.txt OPTIONAL)